bigdataprocessor/bigdataprocessor2/README.md

 Process > Crop…
 Interactively specify a 4D (x,y,z,t) subset of the data to be displayed in a new viewer window.
 Motivation: Imaging processes in living samples require setting up imaging parameters before knowing exactly when and where the process of interest takes place.
-Therefore the imaging field of view (x,y,z) and temporal extent (t) are usually set generously.
+Therefore the imaging field of view (x,y,z) and temporal extent (t) are usually set generously to accommodate sample drift, motion, or growth.
 Using the crop function one can reduce the dataset to the necessary spatial and temporal dimensions.

+Often, large volumes are acquired than required, e.g..
+Below movie shows *(click below to play)* how the BigDataProcessor2 can be interactively used to crop the data to only contain the relevant parts.

 Process > Bin…
 Performs arbitrary binning along x y and z coordinates.
-Motivation: For camera-based microscopy systems the pixel size often cannot be freely chosen during acquisition.
+Motivation: For camera-based microscopy systems the effective pixel size often cannot be freely chosen during acquisition.
 Thus, the user may be forced to over-sample, leading to large data volumes with noise since the information is spread across many pixels and therefore resulting in (vastly) increased image processing times.
 Thus, binning the data post-acquisition is can be very useful as it both reduces data size and noise, often without compromising scientific accuracy.

+For camera based microscopy systems the pixel size cannot be freely chosen during acquisition.
+Thus, the user is often forced to over-sample in order not to lose important information.
+However, this leads to large data volumes with noise since the information is spread across many pixels and therefore resulting in
+(vastly) increased image processing times.
+The BigDataProcessor2 makes it possible to develop different binnings interactively, thereby providing an efficient means to attain a binning at which the corresponding scientific question can be efficiently addressed.
+*(click below to play the movie)*

 Process > Convert to 8-bit…
 Convert the data set from 16 to 8-bit depth.